borg666/string-operations/README.md

 # swift-string-operations

-Palindrome example
+Palindrome Example

 •  Check if string is palindrome

-• Find unwanted character index to find palindrome
+•  Find index of unwanted character to find palindrome